-Otter Falls isn’t the grand waterfall like you’d expect at Crabtree Falls or Catawba Falls, but it really is beautiful.
+Otter Falls NC isn’t the grand waterfall you’d expect at Crabtree Falls or Catawba Falls, but it really is beautiful.
 The 20-foot waterfall spills over a rock ledge onto mossy rocks below and almost bounces into a gentle pool beneath.

 The water at the base of the falls is shallow enough to wade in and the rocks shrouding the falls keep it cool and magical.
 Take some time to enjoy the water, stick your feet in, and maybe even pack a picnic!

 We think you’ll want to stick around this amazing High Country waterfall to enjoy a snack or take Otter Falls Trail photos!

 Nearby Places to Visit

 Otter Falls is close to quite a few fun places.
 Grandfather Vineyard is just down the road and one of North Carolina’s best wineries.
-There, you can enjoy a glass or bottle (drink responsibly) by a serene creek.
+There, you can enjoy a glass or bottle (drink responsibly) by a serene valley creek.

 Between the High Country‘s biggest towns, Otter Falls is closest to Banner Elk (17 minutes) and the town’s great restaurants, and even closer is Sugar Mountain (16 minutes).
 Boone and Blowing Rock are each about 25 minutes away, too.

-Seven Devils is a resort community that formed in the 1960s to provide tourists with fishing, swimming, and recreational activities.
+Seven Devils is a resort community that was formed in the 1960s to provide tourists with fishing, swimming, and recreational activities.
 The name comes from a legend that says winter winds blowing across the hills sound like seven devils screaming at night.

 The Grandfather Mountain State Park Profile Trail is about 10 minutes away.
 And while long (3.6 miles one way), this is a very popular hike.
 Shorter hikes nearby include Beacon Heights (25 minutes) and Rough Ridge (28 minutes).